MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/packages-fail-local-administrator-not-rights.md

 ---
 title: SQL packages may fail in the local administrator account
-description: Describes an issue where SQL packages may fail when the local administrator account doesn't have certain rights. ms.date: 05/20/2022 ms.author: v-sidong
+description: Describes an issue where SQL packages may fail when the local administrator account doesn't have certain rights when installing Visual Studio 2015. ms.date: 05/20/2022 ms.author: v-sidong
 ---